inspiraluna/doiContacts/README.md

 # Doi Contacts Cordova App with React.JS
 ## Description
-This app is a study around the concept of Doichain.org a blockchain based on Namecoin (and Bitcoin) which focuses on email permissions stored on a blockchain on the one side and on the other hand it is able to create an atomic proof for an so called Double-Opt-In (DOI) email permission.
+This app is a study around the concept of Doichain.
+A blockchain based on Namecoin (and Bitcoin) which focuses on email permissions stored on a blockchain on the one side and on the other hand it is able to create an atomic proof for an so called Double-Opt-In (DOI) email permission.
 This means the email permission was acquired from the right person and was not just invented by some email marketing company.
 Doichain will allow white listing of of email recipients and will reduce spam.